oomer-sheriff/Face-obstruction-detection-for-banks/README.md

-# Mask Detection and Recording Application
+# Face obstruction detection for banks

 This project provides a real-time mask detection application using OpenCV and TensorFlow.
 The application detects faces in a video feed, predicts whether the faces are wearing masks, and records video when no mask is detected.